Pal-96/RESTful-APIs/README.md

-# RESTful_APIs

-## This repository is an extension to meeting notes application by creating RESTful APIs for CRUD operations
+# This repository is an extension to meeting notes application by creating RESTful APIs for CRUD operations

-## Tech stack
+## Tech stack:

 - Node.js
 - Express.js